Home Uses

 Over the years, salt room therapy, also known as halotherapy, has gained attention worldwide for its potential benefits to respiratory and skin health.
 The growing interest in natural and alternative therapies has contributed to its increased popularity.

 As the demand for halotherapy increased, spa facilities started offering salt rooms as part of their services.
 In recent years, the trend of having a salt room at home has also emerged.
-Homeowners appreciate the convenience and privacy of having access to salt therapy in their own living spaces.
+Homeowners appreciate the convenience and privacy of having access to salt therapy in their own living spaces, as well as having regular access to therapy sessions.

 In constructing a salt room at home, there are several key elements to consider.
 The room needs to be lined with salt bricks or salt panels, and a halogenerator is required to disperse fine salt particles into the air.
 Also, proper ventilation and temperature control are essential for maintaining the optimal environment for salt therapy.